Starignus/RPIGPIO/Session2/Python/Python.md

 | **M**ultiplication and **D**ivision | * / |  Multiplication is rapid addition and must happen first. |
 | **A**ddition and **S**ubtraction | + -  |     |

-_Note_: // is the floor division in which the digits after the decimal point are removed.
-But if one of the operands is negative, the result is floored, i.e., rounded away from zero.
 ``` python
 >>> 3/4 * 5  # First division and then Multiplication
 >>> 3.0 / 4 * 5